badgirlbongi/bongihub/workflow.md

 --- adding more records on the rating tables (for testing)
 --- research about updating and deleting of something then it updates or delete also on the database
 --- changed require_once 'db.php' to include 'db.php' on all files
+--- you can't rate more than once in one session you have to load the project all over which is a problem(screenshots provided)